HuyaneMatsu/vampytest/README.md

     vampytest.assert_eq(5 - 3, 2)
 ```

-Use vampytest functionalities starting with `assert_` such as `assert_eq` to check whether the actual behavior matches
+To check whether the actual behavior matches the expected behavior use `assert_...` functionalities such as `assert_eq`.
-the expected.
 Using python builtin options such as `assert` works as well, but the report will not be as detailed.

 ### Running Tests